Royal Arches

 Royal Arches and Washington Column surmounted by North Dome.

 The Royal Arches is a cliff containing natural occurring granite exfoliation arches, located below North Dome and rising above Yosemite Valley, in Yosemite National Park, California..
 These are not literal arches, but rather arch shaped indentations in the cliff face.

 The Royal Arches are located on the north side of the valley, northeast of the Ahwahnee Hotel.
 Adjacent to the Royal Arches is the Royal Arch Cascade waterfall.
 Washington Column is just to the east, and North Dome is above.

 Etymology

-The Native American name for the formation was “Scho-ko-ni,” which translates to “baby basket” or “shade for a baby.”
-An alternative name, “Cho-ko-nip-o-deh,” has a similar meaning.
-However, interpretations of the name vary.
-One scholar of Native American languages suggests that “Cho-ko-ni” could mean “dog house.”
-Additionally, Bancroft's Tourist Guide recorded the name as “Hun-to,” translating to “watching eye.”
+Native American names recorded for the formation include "Scho-ko-ni" (or "Cho-ko-nip-o-deh"), which roughly translates to "baby basket" or the shade for one.
+One student of the language suggested "Cho-ko-ni" means "dog house"; while an account by Bancroft list the name "Hun-to", meaning "watching eye."